fbpx

 What are the physical requirements/demands of a flagger?

-• Receive and communicate specific instructions clearly, firmly, and courteously
+A. Ability to receive and communicate specific instructions clearly, firmly, and courteously;

-• Recognize dangerous traffic situations and warn workers
+E. Ability to recognize dangerous traffic situations and warn workers in sufficient time to avoid injury.

 • Stand for prolonged periods on uneven surfaces (up to 10 hours)